 There are many reasons why someone would need joint replacement surgery, whether full or partial.
 Some of the reasons include:

-• Osteoarthritis: This wear-and-tear type of arthritis comes with age.
-In this condition, the cartilage cushioning the bones of the joint wears away, causing the bone to rub on bone, resulting in hip pain and stiffness.
+- Osteoarthritis: This wear-and-tear type of arthritis comes with age.
+In this condition, the cartilage cushioning the bones of the joint wears away, causing bone to rub on bone, resulting in hip pain and stiffness.

 Total Hip Replacement Surgery

 Before undergoing total hip replacement surgery, there are other treatment options to consider.
-However, hip surgery may be recommended due to extensive damaged caused by arthritis, a fracture, or many other conditions.
+However, hip surgery may be recommended due to extensive damage caused by arthritis, a fracture, or many other conditions.